• Facebook

 Product Discovery Tips, Roman Pichler

-This is what the discovery phase in web development really is by the author of “How to Lead in Product Management”, “Strategize” and “Agile Product Management with Scrum”.
+This is what the discovery phase in web development is by the author of “How to Lead in Product Management”, “Strategize” and “Agile Product Management with Scrum”.

 Get to know more about the phases of agile methodology!

-It does not say that requirements are not important.
-It means requirements go after you have validated the problem knowing what product you are building and what the target audience is.
-Your product features, design, trends, values your input should resonate with the needs and values of the target audience.
-UX, user stories, choosing tech stack, drawing architecture should be done after your idea is assessed.
-Understand firstly what problem you solve with your app.
-Then, you can smoothly shift to the actual features of the solution and how users would interact with the system.
+It doesn’t say that requirements are not important.
+Quite the opposite: it means requirements go after you have validated the problem knowing what product you are building and what the target audience is.
+Your product features, design, trends, and values your input should resonate with the needs and values of the target audience.

 Whether you need a mobile application for education, a cloud web application for logistics, or any other industry you will certainly ponder the risks, possibilities, and future success of the product.